junbetterway/spring-cloud-func-basic/README.md

 }
 ```

+Lastly, we need to make sure that we add __[spring-cloud-starter-function-webflux](https://search.maven.org/classic/#search%7Cga%7C1%7Cspring-cloud-starter-function-webflux)__ dependency.
+It will act as the local adapter and will introduce necessary dependencies to the project in order to run functions in local environment.

+*__Note:__ We need to use the webflux starter function dependency since we are using __functional bean style__ here wherein the functional form of the embedded Servlet container has not yet been implemented - see this reported __[issue]https://github.com/spring-cloud/spring-cloud-function/issues/459#issuecomment-602556423)__ for more details.*

 # Run the Spring Boot Application Using Spring Tool Suite (STS)
 1. Download STS version 3.4.* (or better) from the [Spring website](https://spring.io/tools).
 STS is a free Eclipse bundle with many features useful for Spring developers.